1. StreamsHub Console overview

 Check the information on the Messages tab.

-For each message, you can view its timestamp (in UTC), offset, key, and value.
+For each message, view the timestamp (in UTC), offset, key, and value.

 Click on a message to view the full message details.

-Click the Manage columns icon (represented as two columns) to choose the information to display.
+Click the Manage columns icon (represented as two-column icon) to choose the information to display.

 Click the search dropdown and select the advanced search options to refine your search.